Caleb-R-S/CSAdvising/Documentation/Signature.md

+Oct 12 - Completion of version one of lower level course descriptions

 Oct 11 - More work on Lower level course descriptions

 Oct 7 - Changes to file organization.
 CSAdvisingOld still has the left menu.